 Duo's Trusted Endpoints feature secures your sensitive applications by ensuring that only known devices can access Duo protected services.
 When a user authenticates via the Duo Prompt, we'll check for the presence of a Duo device certificate on that endpoint.
 You can monitor access to your applications from devices with and without the Duo certificate, and optionally block access from devices without the Duo certificate.

 Before enabling the Trusted Endpoints policy on your applications, you'll need to deploy the Duo device certificate to your managed devices.
 This guide walks you through using Jamf Pro to distribute a certificate enrollment script to your managed devices.

-The new Jamf Pro integration is created in the "Off" state.
+The new Jamf Pro integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.